junlulocky/DataAugmentation-cifar10/README.md

 | FP wider net + Dropout | GCN + whiten | ~14.3% |
 | FP wider net + Dropout | Flipped + GCN + whiten | ~11.3% |

-The idea of Dropout and the values comes from [here](https://github.com/nagadomi/kaggle-cifar10-torch7 )
+The idea of Dropout and the values comes from [here](https://github.com/nagadomi/kaggle-cifar10-torch7 ).
+The meaning of 'Flipped' and 'cropped' can be easily understood from the codes or many other articles.